Best Ultrasonic Cleaners FAQ's

 Q. How long is the warranty

-12 months from the date of delivery.
+Yes.
+2 years for DK Sonic Ultrasonic Cleaners.
+All other products / brands have 1 year.
 Every now and again goods might have a problem.
 If so, let us know ASAP.
 Problems are dealt with quickly and either the faulty item is repaired or replaced.
 If a problem occurs in the first 30 days after delivery, we will replace the cleaner.
 After 30 days, we will decide whichever is the most cost effective way to resolve the issue.
 If your machine needs attention, contact us HERE.

 Q. Does the machine come with a UK plug?